liveswitch/liveswitch-connect/README.md

 ## Play

 The `play` verb lets you capture media from a local file (or pair of files) and send it to a LiveSwitch server.
+Note that this is specifically for files that have been recorded in the recording format of `lsconnect` or LiveSwitch itself.
+To stream arbitrary media, use `ffcapture`.
+For details, see `Stream from an arbitrary mp4 file` below.

 ### Usage
 ```